 - Cleaning solution Water alone is enough to get most exteriors clean if it’s road dust you’re removing.
-If you have mould or mildew, use a speciality house cleaner designed to kill mould in the pressure washer’s detergent compartment.
+If you have mold or mildew, use a specialty house cleaner designed to kill mold in the pressure washer’s detergent compartment.
 We used Dulux’s exterior house cleaner and it worked a treat.

 - Apply the cleaning solution Our pressure washer has a detergent mixer at the back of the machine.
 We poured the solution into the container and put the nozzle on slow and coated the house and gutters before we blasted it off.

 - Spray at a downward angle.
 Work with your home’s features and direct your sprayer downward.
 Never spray into seams or cracks where water can become trapped and damage your house.

 - Keep the hose moving.
 Use a steady side-to-side sweeping motion as you spray your house — lingering too long on one spot can cause damage.
 If you are using a cleanser, work from the bottom of your house to the top, then rinse from top to bottom.